DoctorJohn/django-expo-notifications/README.md

 ### Live testing

+Sending push notifications and checking their receipts can be done by using the "Send selected messages" action in the Django admin interface.
-Test sending push notifications and checking their receipts involves running a Celery worker and making sure the Celery worker is authorized to communicate with Expo.
+In order for this to work, you need to run a Celery worker and make sure the Celery worker is authorized to communicate with Expo.

 Unless the default Celery broker setup works for you (i.e. RabbitMQ on localhost), you need to provide a Celery broker url: